nicolasances/toto-environment-setup/README.md

 The payload that has to be passed is the following:

     {
-      "env": "dev" or "prod",
-      "ssl" : true/false (to configure SSL)
       "host": name or IP address of the host, "dataDumpCron": e.g. "0 */3 * * *"
     }